HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/appliance/get-hpoveulastatus.md

 ### -Appliance &lt;Object&gt;

-The FQDN, IP Address or `[HPOneView.Appliance.Connection]` of an HPE OneView appliance must be provided.
+The FQDN, IP Address or `[HPEOneView.Appliance.Connection]` of an HPE OneView appliance must be provided.

 | Aliases | None |
 | :--- | :--- |